A Software IncubatorFor Massive Public GoodIn the Age of Transformative AI

 SURPLUS

-We think now is an excellent time to start a for-profit.
-Vast torrents of philanthropic funding sit downstream of Anthropic employees and the OpenAI Foundation; 501c3s can buy services from, and invest in, for-profit corporations.
-There is a $100B market waiting to be constructed — shovels waiting to be sold.
+Now is an excellent time to start a for-profit, given vast torrents of funding available from Anthropic employees and OpenAI Foundation.
+501c3s can pay for for-profit services, and invest in for-profit corps.
+There’s a $100B market waiting to be constructed; shovels waiting to be sold.

 Building great software takes more than coding.
-Product taste, visual design, distribution, sales and marketing are all things that 2026 LLMs still fail at.
-We have developed these supplementary skills, and would love to foster them in a new generation of founders — while incubating projects that produce massive good for the world.
+Product taste, visual design, distribution, sales and marketingare all things that 2026 LLMs still fail at.
+We’ve developed these supplementary skills needed to ship successful products, and would love to foster them in a new generation of founders.

 01